 It seems unlikely the pier will be installed this year.
 While we understand this is an inconvenience, there are 3 alternative launches on Lake Kegonsa that are available to use - Fish Camp, Pleasant Springs, and Lake Kegonsa State Park.

 The Wisconsin Department of Transportation (WisDOT) and the Federal Highway Administration (FHWA) are conducting the US 51 Corridor Study, from 1-39/90 to US 12/18 (Stoughton to McFarland), to evaluate alternatives that will improve safety, pavement condition, and congestion along the corridor and address the needs of bicyclists and pedestrians where feasible.
 Please click here to view recent key decision points and upcoming milestones.

 The Wisconsin DOT recently selected "Alternative H" as the preferred alternative for the HWY 51 project.
 More information about this alternative can be found below:

-When schools close the Town Hall may close to reduce traffic and support snow removal.
-Call ahead if you are in doubt.
+In addition to these holiday closures, the Town Hall may close when schools close due to snowfall in order to reduce traffic and support snow removal.
+Call if you are in doubt.

 All rights reserved.

 4156 County Rd.
 B | McFarland, WI 53558